geoscript/geoscript-js/doc/quickstart.rst

 Running GeoScript JS
 --------------------

-After extracting the release archive, you can open the GeoScript shell console and import any of the GeoScript modules by running `bin/geoscript`.
+After extracting the release archive, you can open the GeoScript shell and import any of the GeoScript modules by running `bin/geoscript`.

 .. code-block:: javascript